 - Add 1 cup of herbal vinegar to 1 cup of water in a spray bottle and use in the shower as a hair rinse

-- Splash 2 Tablespoons of herbal vinegar on your face for a refreshing toner.
+- Splash 2 Tablespoons of fruit infused vinegar on your face for a refreshing toner.
+Or, Simply apply with a cotton ball soaked in the vinegar for a refreshing zing at the end of a long day.

-What ways would you use herbal vinegar?
-Would you like to try these beautiful glass bottles?
+What ways would you use herbal vinegars?
 Be sure to pin this for later.